Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: Task Formulation

 \section{Task Formulation}

-Our dataset has three classification tasks.
-We denote a canonical two-modifier recursive NP by $\mathbf{Det\ M_1\ M_2\ N}$ (Determiner, Modifier 1, Modifier 2, Noun).
-Also, for the first two tasks, we additionally define a sentence prefix $\mathbf{P}$, e.g., \textit{This is/He is/She is}.
-With these notations, the three tasks are outlined below.
+Our dataset contains three tasks.
+Let us denote a canonical two-modifier recursive NP by $\mathbf{Det\ M_1\ M_2\ N}$ (Determiner, Modifier 1, Modifier 2, Noun).
+With this notation, the tasks are outlined below.
+See Table~\ref{table:task_examples} for concrete examples.

-\mediumsection{Single-Premise Textual Entailment (SPTE)} follows the format of the conventional TE task.
-Given a premise and a hypothesis, the model determines whether the premise semantically entails the hypothesis.
-The possible labels are \texttt{entailment} and \texttt{non-entailment}.\footnote{We do not include \texttt{neutral} in order to minimize label ambiguity.} An SPTE example can be represented in regular expression form as:
+\mediumsection{Single-Premise Textual Entailment (SPTE)} follows the conventional TE task format.
+Given a premise and a hypothesis, the model decides whether the premise semantically entails the hypothesis.
+The labels include \texttt{entailment} and \texttt{non-entailment}.\footnote{We do not distinguish between \texttt{neutral} and \texttt{contradiction} in order to minimize label ambiguity.} An SPTE example can be represented in regular expression as:

-The prefix $\mathbf{P}$ can be instantiated as \textit{This is/He is/She is}, etc., depending on the NP.
-Intuitively, this task tests \textbf{whether an NP entails its components in isolation}.
-This holds for most simple NPs \cite{baroni-etal-2012-entailment} (e.g., \textit{the second ball} entails \textit{ball}), but recursive NPs offer interesting counterexamples (e.g., (1b) in Table~\ref{table:task_examples}).
+where $\mathbf{P}$ is a sentence prefix, which can be instantiated as \textit{This is/He is/She is}, etc., depending on the NP.
+Intuitively, this task tests \textbf{whether an NP entails its various components}.
+This holds for most simple NPs (e.g., \textit{the second ball} entails \textit{ball}), but recursive NPs offer interesting counterexamples (e.g., (1b) in Table~\ref{table:task_examples}).

-\mediumsection{Multi-Premise Textual Entailment (MPTE)} is adapted from the ``attributive propagation test'' described in \citet{lalissedistinguishing}.
+\mediumsection{Multi-Premise Textual Entailment (MPTE)} is adapted from the attributive propagation test described in \citet{lalissedistinguishing}.
 The format differs from SPTE only in that it has two premises instead of one.
-Given that both of them are true, the task is to judge whether the hypothesis is also true.
-The first premise is taken from SPTE.
-The second premise contains a noun other than $N$, denoted by $\mathbf{N_2}$.\footnote{For both premises to hold at the same time, we need an $\mathbf{N_2}$ that can refer to the same entity as $\mathbf{N}$.} The regular expression representation of an MPTE example is:
+Given that both are true, the task is to determine whether the hypothesis is also true.
+The first premise is of the same form as in SPTE.
+The second premise contains a noun other than $\mathbf{N}$, denoted by $\mathbf{N_2}$.\footnote{For both premises to hold at the same time, we need an $\mathbf{N_2}$ that can refer to the same entity as $\mathbf{N}$.} A regular expression representation is:

 This test targets the \textbf{compositionality of modifiers and nouns}.
-While most of the time a modifier can be freely ``detached'' and ``attached'' (as in example (2a)), sometimes it cannot (e.g., as in (2b)).
+While most of the time a modifier can be freely ``detached'' and ``attached'' (e.g., (2a)), sometimes it cannot (e.g., (2b)).